 Founded from a market stall in London's East End in 1919, Tesco has grown into one of the world's largest retailers with thousands of stores across Europe and Asia.
 Headquartered in Cheshunt, England, the grocer has the largest share of the domestic market and sells everything from food and drink, to furniture, electronics and petrol.

 Tesco Plc Ord 5P is listed on the London Stock Exchange trading with ticker code TSCO.L, and is part of the Household Utilities sector.
-It has a market capitalisation of £1,363,652m, with approximately 8,188m shares in issue.
-Over the last year, Tesco share price has been traded in a range of 66.6, hitting a high of 219.40, and a low of 152.80.
+It has a market capitalisation of £2,192,764m, with approximately 9,793m shares in issue.

 |Ocado Group Plc (OCDO.L)|